agenteo/agenteo.github.com/source/_posts/2015-07-27-a-successful-deploy-workflow-using-git-tags-and-a-changelog.md

   - process
 ---

-I am describing a strategy that I've used with a team of 5 developers and one product owner deploying once or twice a week.
+I am describing a workflow that I've used with a team of 5 developers and one product owner deploying once or twice a week.
 This workflow is broken in:

 * working on a feature
 * merging approval